-Now, y V0 is going to look like this, so, in fact I have a sequence here, let me rewrite it explicitly.
-So, I have the sequence for y W0 here and I put it down explicitly.
+Now, Y V0 is going to look like this, so, in fact I have the sequence here, let me rewrite it explicitly.
+So, I have the sequence for Y W0 here and I put it down explicitly.
 Now you see what I mean.

 You see if you look at this sequence, it has in the interval from -1 to 3, 2+2+2+2, 8 values.
 And if you look at these 2, they have only 4.
-So, somewhere, we have to do an expansion and expansion is required because each of those points in the sequence corresponding to y was actually over half range, half an interval, half unit interval, whereas the sequence points in y V0 and y W0 are on a full unit interval.
+So, somewhere, we have to do an expansion and that expansion is required because each of those points in the sequence corresponding to Y was actually a over half range, half an interval, half unit interval, whereas the sequence points in Y V0 and Y W0 are on a full unit interval.
 So, essentially what we need to do is to introduce spurious zeros here.
-(Refer Slide Time: 5:30)